companje/Excel97-Cyberdeck/README.md

 ```
 * Clean Up the WinSxS Folder: ```Dism.exe /online /Cleanup-Image /StartComponentCleanup```
 * archive.org has ISO files of the original [Office 97](https://archive.org/details/microsoft-office-97-professional_202112) in case you discarded your original CD-ROM.
 You will still need your license key though.
 * I tried many different systems and OS'es and emulators: MacOS, Windows 7, Ubuntu, Lubuntu, Raspberry Pi OS.
-Emulators: Wine, QEMU.
+Emulators: [Wine](https://www.winehq.org/), [QEMU](https://www.qemu.org/).
 Most platforms failed in one way or another.
-Ultimately I used Windows 10 in Windows XP Compatibility Mode running on an [Fanless Intel 7th Gen Core i5 Mini PC](doc/Fanless Intel 7th Gen Core i5 Mini PC.pdf).
+Ultimately I used Windows 10 in Windows XP Compatibility Mode running on an [Fanless Intel 7th Gen Core i5 Mini PC](doc/Fanless%20Intel%207th%20Gen%20Core%20i5%20Mini%20PC.pdf).
-* We have been thinking about selecting and mixing colors with these playful buttons.
+* I have been thinking about selecting and mixing colors with these playful buttons.
 The buttons made it into the Cyberdeck but not for colormixing.
 ![Cyberdeck-colormixer1 copy](https://github.com/user-attachments/assets/314872b6-322d-4c3e-b4b0-58416a22e375)
 * you will need to enter the Winsock Control 6.0 license key in REGEDIT
 ```